How to configure Azure Cache for Redis

 Firewall rules configuration is available for all Azure Cache for Redis tiers.

 Click Firewall to view and configure firewall rules for cache.

 You can specify firewall rules with a start and end IP address range.
 When firewall rules are configured, only client connections from the specified IP address ranges can connect to the cache.
 When a firewall rule is saved, there is a short delay before the rule is effective.
 This delay is typically less than one minute.

-Connections from Azure Redis Cache monitoring systems are always permitted, even if firewall rules are configured.
+Connections from Azure Cache for Redis monitoring systems are always permitted, even if firewall rules are configured.

 Click Properties to view information about your cache, including the cache endpoint and ports.